COMMON RESPIRATORY HAZARDS ASSOCIATED WITH THE COSMETICS MANUFACTURING PROCESS

 The cosmetics manufacturing industry is a booming business that generates billions of dollars in revenue each year, helping people transform their look and feel their best.
-However, there are some common respiratory hazards associated with the manufacturing process that can lead to serious health risks, especially for the employees participating in the manufacturing process.
+However, there are some common respiratory hazards associated with the manufacturing process that can lead to serious health risks for the employees participating in the manufacturing process.
 Below we will explore the four primary dangers of cosmetics you might encounter: volatile organic compounds (VOCs), formaldehyde, ethyl acetate, and methyl methacrylate.

 Volatile Organic Compounds